 At the very beginning of the new federative Yugoslavia there were considerable difficulties between the Albanian masses and the government.
 Many forms of nonviolent and violent resistance marked the first post-war years.
 On 8 February 1945 Kosovo was subjected military administration, which was repeated several times later.
 In fact, one can say that during the entire Tito's era, Kosovo was the scene of considerable ethnic unrest, as the Albanian minority sought to achieve greater cultural and political autonomy.
-What began as the "Autonomous Kosovo-Metohija Region" (1947), became the "Autonomous Province of Kosovo and Metohija" (1963), and ended up as the "Socialist Autonomous Province of Kosovo" (1969).
+What began as the "Autonomous Kosovo-Metohija Region" (1947), became the "Autonomous Province of Kosovo" (1969).
 It might seem as an insignificant semantics, but according to the provisions of the 1974 Federal Constitution it meant ascending from a faceless geographic entity to a "constituent element of the federation."